Habitat Loss Around Our Refuges

 National Wildlife Refuges tend to be located where biodiversity is highest; along waterways and river corridors, coastal marshes, grasslands and unique desert ecosystems.
-Many refuges were originally designated to protect critical biological “hotspots” or migratory stopovers, which were buffered by private lands, often agricultural or other rural working landscapes.In order for the National Wildlife Refuge System to achieve its wildlife conservation mission, it must look beyond refuge boundaries to surrounding ecosystems and communities.
+Many refuges were originally designated to protect critical biological hotspots or migratory stopovers.
+These areas were buffered by private lands, often agricultural or other rural working landscapes.
+For the National Wildlife Refuge System to achieve its wildlife conservation mission, it must look beyond refuge boundaries to surrounding ecosystems and communities.

-NWRA’s Beyond the Boundaries Program
+The Refuge Association’s Beyond the Boundaries Program

-To protect landscapes beyond the boundaries of refuges, partnerships are essential.
-Land owners, the Bureau of Land Management, the U.S. Fish and Wildlife Service and other stakeholders need to come together to make decisions that benefit the land and the people living near by.
+Partnerships are essential to protect landscapes beyond the boundaries of wildlife refuges.
+Landowners, the Bureau of Land Management, the U.S. Fish and Wildlife Service and other stakeholders need to jointly make decisions that benefit the land and the people living near by.

-- Conservation Science: Identifying science-driven conservation objectives at the landscape scale.
+- Conservation Science–Identifying science-driven conservation objectives at the landscape scale.

-- Implementation Strategies: Creating specific strategies to protect and restore wildlife populations and the habitat they depend on; including land or easement acquisitions, fostering cooperative management among public and private landowners, bringing together tools and resources for restoration projects, or supporting planning efforts to create new conservation designations.
+- Implementation Strategies–Creating specific strategies to protect and restore wildlife populations and the habitat they depend on; including land or easement acquisitions, fostering cooperative management among public and private landowners, bringing together tools and resources for restoration projects, or supporting planning efforts to create new conservation designations.

 Collaborative Conservation as the New Strategy

 The U.S. Fish and Wildlife Service has a long history of working through effective partnerships.
 The Partners for Fish and Wildlife Program is specifically designed to bring federal resources to private landowners.
 The Service plays a central role in the evolution of Landscape Conservation Collaboratives.
 In a world increasingly without borders, environmental challenges such as climate change, and a difficult economic climate, cooperation and leverage is essential to success.